nunoguedelha/insitu-ft-analysis/docs/howToFiles/usingFTplots.md

        - raw: if enabled, it will change the legends to reflect the raw channels
        - byChannel: if enable, it will generate a different plot for every axis or channel.
-       - forceComparison: if enabled, it will fill the reference information with a second field of the data structure (if there are only 2).
-It will also try to plot the difference between data-reference when option byChannel is enabled.
+       - showDifference: if enabled, it will fill the reference information with a second field of the data structure (if there are only 2).
+It will also try to plot the difference between data-reference if the length of the matrices is the same.
        - noTimeStamp: if enabled, it will use the sample number as the x axis instead of the time of the experiment.
 It can also be enabled by typying  useSamples
       - otherwise it assumes that is the desired name for the  reference data
     - if varagin is a struct it assumes is another set of FT sensor data that will be used to compare the main data information configurations